ShinyTrinkets/twofold.ts/docs/dev-tags.md

   // Example: <cat limit=-1 /> won't execute
   if (!fname) return;

+  // Example: <cat "someFile.md" /> is valid,
+  // and fname="someFile.md"
   let file = Bun.file(fname);
   if (start > 0 && limit > 0) {
     // when both start and limit are positive numbers